david-cattermole/mayaMatchMoveSolver/docs/source/solver_design.rst

 The process of applying an *optimisation* solver to 3D perspective cameras, 2D points and 3D points is called Bundle Adjustment (BA).
-BA is traditionally the last step of MatchMove and Photogrammetry solvers where the parameter of 3D points (Bundles) and cameras are solved to produce a 3D Scene with the least possible error.
+BA is traditionally the last step of MatchMove and Photogrammetry solvers where the parameters of 3D points (Bundles) and cameras are solved to produce a 3D Scene with the least possible error.

 Attributes